sbyrnes/classify.js/README.md

     var groupList = Classifier.rankGroups("Some input that should be GROUP-B");

     // groupList = [ { group: 'GROUP-B', probability: 0.75 }, { group: 'GROUP-A', probability: 0.45 } ]

+Note that the probabilities listed should not be considered accurate on their own, they are only useful in comparison to one another.
+For example, if a group has a probability of 0.8 that does not mean it's 80% likely, it means that it is four times more likely than something with a probability of 0.2.
+This is due to the nature of Naieve Bayesian statistics, where the form of the distribution is not known.

 About Bayesian Statistics
 ---------